Claret-Srl/core/homeassistant/components/zwave_js/README.md

 It can also run as part of Z-Wave JS 2 MQTT, which is also a standalone Node app.

-Both apps are available as Home Assistant add-ons.
+Both apps are available as Safegate Pro add-ons.
 There are also Docker containers etc.

 [connection_diagram]: docs/z_wave_js_connection.png "Connection Diagram"
 [//]: # (https://docs.google.com/drawings/d/10yrczSRwV4kjQwzDnCLGoAJkePaB0BMVb1sWZeeDO7U/edit?usp=sharing)